The Launching of Cosmic Ray Driven Outflows: Discussion

-We can estimate the surface density and star formation rates where a galaxy might be expected to exceed the CR Eddington limit and drive outflow by setting Equation~\ref{eq:fcr_galaxy} equal to either Equation~\ref{eq:feddstr_galaxy} or Equation~\ref{eq:fedddiff_galaxy} when streaming or diffusion (respectively) dominates.
-The results are shown as magenta and green solid lines in the upper panel of Figure~\ref{fig:massloadinglow}.
-The magenta solid line is for streaming with $f_{\rm gas}=0.5$, $z_{\rm disk}=100$pc and $B=1\mu G$.
-The green solid line is for diffusion with $f_{\rm gas}=0.5$, $z_{\rm disk}=100$pc and $\kdiff=10^{26}\rm cm^{-1}s$.
+We can estimate the surface density and star formation rates where a galaxy might be expected to exceed the CR Eddington limit and drive outflow by setting Equation~\ref{eq:fcr_galaxy} equal to either Equation~\ref{eq:fedd_str_sc} or Equation~\ref{eq:fedd_diff_sc} when streaming or diffusion (respectively) dominates.
+The results are shown as magenta and green solid lines in the upper panel of Figure~\ref{fig:massloading_asmp_Sigma}.
 The upper left region of each line is where the CR flux is above the Eddington limit, and vice versa.
-We also show normal galaxies measured in \citet{kennicutt2021revisiting} and \citet{de2019revisiting} in Figure~\ref{fig:massloadinglow}.
+We also show normal galaxies measured in \citet{kennicutt2021revisiting} and \citet{de2019revisiting} in Figure~\ref{fig:massloading_asmp_Sigma}.

-We see that many galaxies lie near or above these estimates for the Eddington limit.
-This could be an indication that Equation~\ref{eq:feddstr_galaxy} is overestimate the CR flux in the wind launching region due to CR losses during transport through the gas disk.
+We see that at low surface densities galaxies mostly lie near or above these estimates for the Eddington limit, suggesting that CR can drive powerful winds in these galaxies.
+This could be an indication that we have either overestimated the CR flux in the wind launching region due to CR losses during transport through the gas disk or underestimated the Eddington ratio.
 Alternatively, it may mean that these galaxies are all driving outflows due to CRs but that the mass loading factors are not large enough to completely quench star formation.
-Therefore, it is useful to estimate how much mass outflow is consistent with our simulations.
+At higher surface densities, it would seem that CRs alone are less efficient at driving outflows powerful enough so that they would feed back significantly on star formation in the disk.
+Our simple estimates are broadly consistent with those of \citet{crocker2021b}, who include further $\Sigma_{\rm gas}$ dependence in $f_{\rm gas}$, the disk scale height (through the ISM velocity dispersion), and streaming velocity to sound speed ratio.

+Thus far, we have not utilized our simulation results directly, other than to justify the adoption of an Eddington flux condition for the driving of outflows.
+The primary value of the simulations is that they give us an estimate of the mass outflow rate $\dot{M}_{\rm out}$ for a given $F_{\rm c}$ and $g$.
+As discussed in section~\ref{subsubsec:UnitScaling}, the non-radiative simulations are scaled to physical units by choosing a density scale $\rho_{0}$, length scale $l_{0}$, and temperature scale $T_0$.
+These, in turn, are constrained by matching our simulation results to galaxies using physical units via

+Here, $g'$ and $F_{\rm{c}}'$ have primes to denote the dimensionless gravity and injected CR flux prescribed in the simulation, and the left hand side values are in physical units.
+Using Equation~\ref{eq:fcr_galaxy}, we can rewrite our characteristic scales as